How many students do you accept into your program?

 - CoARC's Outcomes Webpage: Program outcomes data relative to credentialing success, program attrition, job placement, program enrollment, and graduation rates is available on the CoARC website: https://coarc.com/students/programmatic-outcomes-data/

 - Program Number: 200060

 Current pass rate of program graduates on credentialing exam:

 For salary information: Please visit the U.S. Bureau of Labor Statistics website.

 Key features for USI Respiratory Therapy Program Students:

-Ability to complete all clinical hours in the immediate area.
+Students are able to complete all clinical hours in the immediate area.